 In (13), this study notified that the fundamental relationship between military spending and economic development in 35 African nations during 1990 to 2015.
 The results revealed that (i) no fundamental relationship between military spending and development in seven nations (ii) unidirectional connection from military outlay to development in two countries; and (iii) unidirectional relationship from development to military outlay in fourteen countries.
 And also implied some findings that 1.
 7 African countries are not having causation with the defense policy aims and it was independent with growth policy.
 2. 14 African countries growth influences military expenses 3.
 2 countries were effectively using military expenses for growth objectives.
 4. And remain 12 countries in Africa, growth and defense expense objectives move together.
 In (14), this research aimed to review the literature relating with the association between military outlays and external debt.
+Particularly, currently, among the global financial catastrophe and the international security.

+external debt.
 Particularly, currently, among the global financial catastrophe and the international security encounters, considerate the association amid external debt and military spending is projecting in scheming the debt administration procedure in concurrence with military policy.
 The experiential study has found varied outcomes, which can be credited to alterations in data series or time durations, variable selection, models in econometric employed.
-Still maximum of the articles authorizes the occurrence of a long-term association.

-econometric employed.
 Still, maximum of the articles authorizes the occurrence of a long-term association between military outlay and external debt and reflect military expenditure as a important contribute aspect to the stock of external debt.